LewisAJones/PhanGrids/README.md

 Author(s): [Lewis A. Jones](mailto:LewisA.Jones@outlook.com) and [Mathew Domeier](mailto:mathewd@uio.no)

-This repository contains the data and code required to run the analyses and results of the article, "Earth surface evolution: a Phanerozoic gridded dataset of Global Plate Model reconstructions " (Jones and Domeier, 2023).
+This repository contains the data and code required to generate the materials for the article, "Earth surface evolution: a Phanerozoic gridded dataset of Global Plate Model reconstructions" (Jones and Domeier, 2023).

 To cite the paper: